 How could I get more insight into the compensation amounts I could receive?

-If you call our team, we could provide an insight into how much compensation, as a rough guide, your claim could attract.
-We could explain the different damages you could claim, and provide information on the evidence you could obtain to support your case.
+If you call us, we could provide insight into how much compensation your claim could attract.
+We could explain the different damages you could claim.
+Plus, we could provide information on the evidence you could obtain to support your case.

 How long does it take for broken leg compensation payouts to come through?

 This could depend on the claim.
-In some cases, if a liable party immediately accepts your claim and offers a fair settlement, a claim could settle quite quickly.
-However, in some cases, the defendants refusal to admit liability, or a dispute over the severity of your injury could delay your claim somewhat.
+If a liable party immediately accepts your claim and offers a fair settlement, a claim could settle quite quickly.
+However, in some cases, the defendant might refuseto admit liability.
+Or, a dispute over the severity of your injury could delay your claim somewhat.